Stanley9990/MISP-Export/README.md

 ## Adding attribute names
 For now the way to add attribute types is to edit the corresponding `X_common_names` list within `Export.py`.

+## Known Issues
+- Warning errors will be shown when connection to MISP is established.
+This is because `verifycert` is set to `False` in `config.ini`